 Stress can increase during menopause.
 High levels of cortisol in the body can be dangerous.
 It is wise to implement stress relief strategies such as:

-- Pilates (improve energy, metabolism, joints, and decrease stress)
+- Pilates (improve energy, metabolism, and joints, and decrease stress)

 - quiet time for reflection/for yourself

 - engaging in things that give you pleasure

 Volunteer in your community (if time permits)